Henry Bradford Endicott: Business career

 Endicott spent his boyhood on the farm of his father where his first venture into business was to sell the milk of the farm, the profits of which be divided with his mother.
-He then went to work for a short time in a plumber's shop, but lost his job because he went to the Massachusetts State Fair in Reading after his boss told him he would be fired if he did so.
+He then worked at a plumber's shop, but he was fired for leaving work to attend the Massachusetts State Fair in Reading even though he was told he would be fired for doing so.

-He was 22 when he went in business for himself.
-He had obtained work in the leather district and having acquired a little experience and a modest capital he launched the firm of H.B.
+At age 22, he went in business for himself.
+He had obtained work in the leather district, and, having acquired a little experience and modest capital, he launched the firm of H.B.
 Endicott & Co.
-The company, which dealt in sheepskins, was headquartered at 27 High Street in Boston, a few doors down from the offices of the later Endicott Johnson Corporation 10 High Street.
-He became treasurer of the Commonwealth Shoe & Leather Company, and it was through his connection with this firm that he entered the shoe manufacturing business.

-Endicott went to the factory of the Lestershire Boot & Shoe Company near Binghamton, New York, to investigate an order of leather his company had made from them. he was their principal creditor, and the company had fallen into financial difficulties in 1890.
+Headquartered at 27 High Street in Boston, a few doors down from the offices of the later Endicott Johnson Corporation 10 High Street, his company dealt in sheepskins.
+After he became treasurer of the Commonwealth Shoe & Leather Company, he entered the shoe manufacturing business.
+Endicott went to the factory of the Lestershire Boot & Shoe Company near Binghamton, New York, to investigate an order of leather his company had made from them.
+He was their principal creditor, and the company had fallen into financial difficulties in 1890.
 Recognizing the potential of the company, he bought it.
 Under his ownership, the renamed Lestershire Manufacturing Company grew to many times its original size.
 He sold half of the company to the company's foreman, George F. Johnson, but as Johnson did not have enough any money Endicott loaned him $150,000.
 Their company became the Endicott Johnson Corporation.
 He operated factories in New York and had tanneries in Maine and Massachusetts.

 He was one of the largest employers in the country but there was never a strike at any of his factories, and he did not hesitate to fraternize with his employees.
 He once stepped into the lunch room at a factory and, sitting beside a group of his employees, he ate a frugal meal which did not cost more than 15 cents.
 He chatted with the men at his side and spoke complimentary of the meal.

-During World War I he made a million dollars or more in profit.
+During World War I, he made a million dollars or more in profit.
 Endicott also served as director of the Chase National Bank of New York, the United Shoe Machinery Corporation, the State Street Trust Company, and of the United States Smelting and Refining Company.
 He joined the board of Shawmut Bank after the Third National Bank closed merged with it.
 In 1920 he called on workers to speed up production, but said that employers must make "the conditions under which the work is speeded up as bright, sunny, comfortable and attractive as possible in all ways."

-When the US Government brought a suit against United Shoe pursuant to the Sherman Anti-Trust Act, it named Endicott as a defendant.
-One of the chief antagonists the case was his fellow Dedhamite, Louis Brandeis.
+When the US government brought a lawsuit against United Shoe pursuant to the Sherman Anti-Trust Act, it named Endicott as a defendant.
+One of the chief antagonists the case was Louis Brandeis, who was also from Dedham, Massachusetts.